-While someone is shopping for pricier, more well-known brand, they might become acquainted with your brand when they see branded content or a banner ad for your product on the web page.
+While someone is shopping for a pricier, more well-known brand, they might become acquainted with your brand when they see branded content or a banner ad for your product on the web page.

 Difficult to Ignore

-Most people actually look at and engage with native ads, more so than traditional ads, since they blend onto the web page on which they appear.
+Most people look at and engage with native ads, more so than traditional ads, since they blend onto the web page on which they appear.